-D.2.1.1 Jury members must be selected from the appropriate approved list of International Jurors, which is held and updated by FAI/GAC.
+D.2.1.1 The Juror must be selected from the appropriate approved list of International Jurors, which is held and updated by FAI/GAC.

-Jury members for an event will be proposed by the organizing NAC to the Subcommittee concerned.
+Jurors for an event will be proposed by the organizing NAC to the Subcommittee concerned.
 The Sub-committee will evaluate the proposal and will give advice to GAC.

-GAC will then decide on the advice of the Subcommittee and appoint the Jury members and the President of the Jury for the event concerned.
+GAC will then decide on the advice of the Subcommittee and appoint the Juror for the event concerned.

-D.2.1.2 In selecting Jury member's attention must be given to the relevant sections of the Sporting Code particularly in respect to not having two Members of the same nationality or the same nationality as the organizing NAC.
+D.2.1.2 In selecting a Juror attention must be given to the relevant sections of the Sporting Code particularly in respect to not having two Members of the same nationality or the same nationality as the organizing NAC.